commonality/getting-started-inner-source/docs/maintainer-guide/issues.md

 Consensus is reached on issues when there are at least three team members who believe the change is a good idea and no one who believes the change is a bad idea.
 In order to indicate your support for an issue, leave a +1 reaction (thumbs up) on the original issue description in addition to any comments you might have.

-## 7. When to Send to TSC
+## 7. Requesting Technical Steering Committee (TSC) help

 If consensus cannot be reached on an issue, or an issue's progress has been stalled and it's not clear if the issue should be closed, then you can refer the issue to the TSC for resolution.
 To do so, add the "tsc agenda" label to the issue and add a comment including the following information:

 1. A one-paragraph summary of the discussion to this point.
 2. The question you would like the TSC to answer.

 The issue will be discussed at the next TSC meeting and the resolution will be posted back to the issue.

-## 8. Evaluating Core Features and Enhancements (TSC members only)
+## 8. Evaluating core features (TSC members only)

 In addition to the above, changes to the core (including CLI changes) that would result in a minor or major version release must be approved by the TSC by standard TSC motion.
 Add the label "tsc agenda" to the issue and it will be discussed at the next TSC meeting.
 In general, requests should meet the following criteria to be considered:

 1. The feature or feature is in scope for the project and should be added to the roadmap
 1. Someone is committed to including the change within the next year
 1. There is reasonable certainty about who will do the work

 When a suggestion is too ambitious or would take too much time to complete, it's better not to accept the proposal.
 Stick to small, incremental changes and lay out a roadmap of where you'd like the project to go eventually.
 Don't let the project get bogged down in big features that will take a long time to complete.

+---

+![type: breaking change][type-breaking-change]

-**Breaking Changes:** Be on the lookout for changes that would be breaking.
-Issues that represent breaking changes should be labeled as "breaking".
+**Be on the lookout for changes that would break the public API.
+Issues that represent breaking changes should have the label <kbd>type: breaking change</kbd>.**

+---

-## 9. When to Close an Issue
+## 9. When to close an Issue

-All team members are allowed to close issues depending on how the issue has been resolved.
+> ![issue-closed][octicon-issue-closed] All team members are allowed to close issues depending on how the issue has been resolved.

 Team members may close an issue **immediately** if:

 1. The issue is a duplicate of an existing issue.
 1. The issue is just a question and has been answered.

 Team members may close an issue where the consensus is to not accept the issue after a waiting period (to ensure that other team members have a chance to review the issue before it is closed):